AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/style-system.md

     </div>
     ```

-    The BEM notation of the Title Compponent:
+    The BEM notation of the Title Component:

     ```plain
     BLOCK cmp-title